 CPA Exam and Licensure

-Most accounting majors are interested in becoming a Certified Public Accountant (CPA).
-The BSAc and MAcc degrees do an excellent job preparing students for the accounting profession, but students are cautioned that the BSAc alone will not meet the educational requirements for CPA licensure in Florida.
 This page is intended to provide you with basic information and resources for pursuing CPA licensure.
 Students are encouraged to research these and other resources.
 The Fisher School of Accounting does not advise on specific CPA exam/licensure requirements or application procedures.
+For basic information on accounting careers outside of public accounting, visit What Can I Do With This Major, or log in to HIREWarrington to make an appointment with a Career Coach.

 First, here are some basic pieces of information you should understand: